 The University of Kentucky is committed to student success.
-That success is dependent upon creating a campus community where all students feel they are welcome and that they belong at UK.
+Our students are essential to the current strength of our University and to the future economic well-being of Kentucky.
+They are earning the degrees that employers want and our communities need.
+Their success is dependent upon creating a campus community where all students feel they are welcome and that they belong at UK.

 During a time of uncertainty about their status, students who may be undocumented or registered with the Deferred Action for Childhood Arrivals program may face particular stress and have specific concerns and questions.

 Against that backdrop, these frequently asked questions (FAQs) are designed to provide information to the campus about DACA and the University’s response as UK seeks to ensure a welcoming environment and sense of community for all students.

 Frequently Asked Questions